-Even originally used to describe a long thin latte in shipbuilding, the term spline is nowadays used in connection with CAD systems.
+Even originally used to describe a long thin slat in shipbuilding, the term spline is nowadays used in connection with CAD systems.

 In mathematics, a spline is a smooth curve, which runs through (or near) a series of points.
 These points (also called control points) influence the shape of the resulting spline curve.